sedos-project/data_adapter_times/README.md

 1. **Data Extraction**: Input SEDOS data from Modellstruktur.xlsx is read and validated
 2. **Data Transformation**: The process data is mapped according to configuration parameters such as Input, Output, Attribute etc in mapping_v4.xlsx
 3. **Data Enhancement**: Process data is retrieved from OEP (Open Energy Platform) and pasted to the appropriate process
-4. **Emission Factor Calculation**: Emission factors are calculated and applied
+4. **Emission Factor Extraction**: Emission factors are extracted and applied accordingly
-5. **Demand Calculation**: Demand factors are calculated and applied
+5. **Demand Extraction**: Demand factors are extracted and applied
 6. **Output Generation**: Final data is exported in vt_DE_{sector} in both Excel (.xlsx) and pickle (.pkl) formats